2021 VPN Usage Statistics

 Why Are People Using VPNs?

-Our research indicated that nearly half of people use VPNs for general security reasons, while an additional 40 percent used VPNs for general privacy reasons.
+Our research indicated that nearly half of internet users use VPNs for general security reasons, like avoiding identity theft, while an additional 40 percent used VPNs for general privacy reasons, like securing their personal data.
 About a third used VPNs on public Wi-Fi to mitigate risks, while another third only used them because of job requirements.
-Less common reasons were bypassing school, office, college or government restrictions at nine percent each.
+Less common reasons were bypassing school, office, college or government restrictions at 9 percent each.

 Mobile vs. Desktop Users